halliwellb/reading-notes/code-102/code-102notes/class3.md

 ## Command to send files back to GitHub

 (4.)
 The command to *send changed files* back to GitHub is git push origin main.
 This will send your updates back to the GitHub server and equalize your local drive files and your GitHub server files.

+# Polishing my README page

+Working through the steps to clean up my README.md was tough.
+It took a lot of perseverence, but the experience so far has been extremely validating.
+I have had the opportunity to prove to myself that I can figure it out if I give it the due time.
+I have also discovered that I actually really enjoy learning about the steps and as tough as it is to bang my head against the wall when I've broken something, it is fun.
+This is because if it's broken, I did it.
+The computer has specific protocols to follow and I did not in that case.
+I love that type of order and method, so the entire experience has been enriching and validating in that light.
+I'm excited to keep learning!